 decor of the company’s ‘impressive’ Bilderdijkstraat Entry-Hall is still

-almost complete, though the famous Library (now the DijkTheatre) and the
+almost complete, though the famous Library (now the DijkTheatre)

-already been completely stripped.
 During the early stage squatters

 and security guards changed places several times, until the High Court ruled

-initial phase of squatting - participating for different reasons, very few
+initial phase of squatting very few

-intending to permanently live there.
+intended to permanently live there.
 A local neighbourhood group of 30 or so

 squatted to preserve the buildings and camped in them, another 7 or 8 squatted